amfinethankyou/Insta_bruteforce/README.md

 # BF: Instagram Password Cracker
-# Developed And Designed By Muhammad Hammad Haider
+# Developed And Designed By AdminX

 ## Description